hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 The web tests require Python3 and the Python Selenium bindings to run.

 Install `python3` using your default package manager.
 Selenium Webdriver for Python can then be installed via `pip3 install selenium`.

+### Openstack CLI

+The key tests require the Openstack command line interface.

+Install the Openstack cli via `pip3 install python-openstackclient`.
+Set the environment variable `XDG_SESSION_TYPE` to `wayland`.
+Download the Openstack RC from [Beaver](https://beaver.heprc.uvic.ca/dashboard/project/api_access/), save it to the `misc_files` directory, and source it.
+You will need your Openstack password to source it.

 ### Testing Files